awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 ### Error: "Failed to submit frame to Kinesis Video client"<a name="troubleshooting-producer-failed-frame-client"></a>

-If this error occurs, the time stamps are not properly set in the source stream\.
+If this error occurs, the timestamps are not properly set in the source stream\.
 Try the following:
 + Use the latest SDK sample, which might have an update that fixes your issue\.
 + Set the high\-quality stream to a higher bit rate, and fix any jitter in the source stream if the camera supports doing so\.